GHA RFC MATCH 167: GHA RFC 29 – 15 ABERDEEN GRAMMAR RUGBY

 But the biggest blow to the visitors’ chances came midway through the second half when they lost the services of winger Grant Walker to the sin bin for having his hands in a ruck.
 During his 10-minute absence the Glasgow side took control, clocking up 14 points to take the game away from the visitors.

 A late try from the ever-improving Steven Aitken, which he converted, was little consolation in a game which should have been won, acting as a fillip for the cup tie at Melrose.
-Grammar scored a try through a well-worked effort from winger Chris Brown to which Aitken added the conversion.
+Grammars’ other scores came through a well-worked try from winger Chris Brown and an Aitken penalty.

 “It was a disappointing outcome and one that definitely got away,” said Clark.